huggingface/blog/benchmark-2021-part1.md

 and also to let the community run and share benchmarks in an __hopefully easier__ way.
 The whole framework is now based on Facebook AI & Research's Hydra configuration library allowing us to easily report all the items set up while running the benchmark, increasing the reproducibility of such benchmark.
+You can find the whole structure of the project [here](https://github.com/huggingface/hftuner)

 On the 2021 version, we kept the ability to run inference workloads through PyTorch and Tensorflow as in the previous blog [(1)](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2) along with their traced counterpart